Balimbanana/SM-SourceExperienceMod/README.md

 `sxpm_storelocal` Enable local database store while connected to an external database for fallback, default is 0

 `skill` In most mods, this will set the enemy difficulty.
 This will also scale XP gain per kill by: 1 = 1.0, 2 = 1.25, 3 = 1.5
 Where 1 is easy, 2 is normal, 3 is hard.
 Insurgency will use `ins_bot_difficulty` instead.
+L4D2 will use `z_difficulty` instead.

 **Map Makers**
 You can place a blank file in modname\maps\sxpmgrav\mapname to block Anti Gravity on your maps if you prefer to not have it.